Last Updated on September 29, 2025, by David

 Effective Moisture Management in Surrey Homes

-The climate in Surrey, characterised by its rainfall and dampness, can accelerate dirt accumulation on terracotta.
-To counteract this, consider using dehumidifiers in enclosed areas and ensure adequate ventilation throughout your home.
+The climate in Surrey, characterised by its rainfall and dampness, can accelerate the accumulation of dirt on terracotta.
+To counteract this, consider using dehumidifiers in enclosed areas and ensuring adequate ventilation throughout your home.
 Promptly clean up spills and avoid leaving wet items—such as shoes or towels—on the floor.

 If your terracotta is installed in a conservatory or garden room, think about fitting blinds or UV filters to mitigate condensation and potential sun damage.
 These small adjustments can greatly influence how your tiles age over time.